dhunton/DSC650/docs/lessons/12-week/week08.md

 )
 ```

+!!! hint
+    When creating the notebook producer, you may want to automatically restart sending the data from the beginning when you reach the end of the dataset.
+This enables you to continue testing without having to manually restart the notebook.

 The following code is an example that uses the `kafka-python` library to consume messages from a Kafka topic.
 You should create another Jupyter notebook to consume messages from the Kafka producer to validate that you are properly publishing messages to the appropriate topic.

 ```python
 from kafka import KafkaConsumer